osgi/osgi.enroute.site/_services/osgi.enroute.webserver.capabilities.md

 A Web Resource, for example Angular, must be wrapped in a bundle.
 The preferred location is `/static/<owner>/<product>/<version>`.
 This location will make the resource available over the web as a specific version.
 This is however not required.
 For Angular, using this approach would result in something like `/static/google/angular/1.4.4`.

 The Web Resource should then provide a capability.
-This capability name must be the generic path, in the previous Angular example this would be /google/angular.
+This capability name must be the generic path, so in the previous Angular example this would be `/google/angular`.
 It should specify its version and a root attribute.
 The `root` path must point to a folder in the bundle that contains the resources.
 In our angular example this would be `/static/google/angular/1.4.4` but it can be anywhere in the bundle.
-The root path is not required to be publicly available though is is recommended.
+The root path is not required to be publicly available, though it is a recommended practice.

 	Provide-Capability: \
 		osgi.enroute.webresource; \